martintobola-cz/czmtsphone/README.md

 __The app's story 🛠️__

 The original app was created by Slovak developer <a href='https://github.com/SimpleMobileTools/Simple-Dialer'>Tibor Kaputa (Simple Mobile Tools)</a>.
 Unfortunately, he sold it, and the new Israeli company immediately introduced an overpriced subscription model and ads.
-Naturally, this led to the creation of a new branch—first the Indian fork <a href='https://github.com/FossifyOrg/Phone'>"Fossify"</a> and subsequently this Czech fork of mine, which gets the app back on the right track and responds quickly to your feedback 💪
+Naturally, this led to the creation of a new branch - first the Indian fork <a href='https://github.com/FossifyOrg/Phone'>"Fossify"</a> and subsequently this Czech fork of mine, which gets the app back on the right track and responds quickly to your feedback 💪

 __Help the app grow 🚀__